powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 **debugDir**
 Allows to dump debug files to a specific directory.
 The default value is undefined (`null`), disabling any debug files writing.

+**asymmetrical**
+Allows to run asymmetrical calculations.
+The default value is `false`.

+**useActiveLimits**
+Allows to ignore active power limits during calculations.
+Active power limits are mainly involved in slack distribution on generators.
+The default value is `true`.

+**minNominalVoltageTargetVoltageCheck**
+This parameter defines the minimal nominal voltage to check the target of voltage control in per-unit.
+The default value is `20 kV`, meaning that under the controlled buses of voltage levels under this value are ignored from the check.

+**reactivePowerDispatchMode**
+TODO

+**disableVoltageControlOfGeneratorsOutsideActivePowerLimits**
+This parameter allows to disable the voltage control of generators which `targetP` is lower than `minP` or greater than `maxP`.
+The default value is `false`.

+**outerLoopNames**
+TODO

+**linePerUnitMode**
+TODO

+**useLoadModel**
+This parameter set to `true` includes in the load modeling the `ZIP` or `EXPONENTIAL` part of a load.
+This part can be fully described in IIDM and fully simulated through this parameter.

+**dcApproximationType**

+**simulateAutomationSystems**
+Allows to simulate automation systems that are modeled in the network.
+For the moment, the grid model only supports overload management systems.
+The default behaviour is `false`.

+**referenceBusSelectionMode**
+The reference bus is the bus where the angle is equal to zero.
+There are several mode of selection:
+- `FIRST-SLACK` where the angle reference bus selected as the first slack bus among potentially multiple slacks (default).
+- `GENERATOR_REFERENCE_PRIORITY` where angle reference bus selected from generator reference priorities, relying on extension `ReferencePriority`.

+**writeReferenceTerminals**
+This parameter allows to write as update of the IIDM network an extension `ReferencePriority` to the generator terminal which associated bus has been selected for calculations.
+We have an extension by synchronous component.

 ### Configuration file example
 See below an extract of a config file that could help: